liangtianumich/ART_data_analyzer/readme.txt

 How to install/use this python package:
 This package is written in python scripting language to analyze the atomic configuration data generated by ART atomistic simulation software.
 There is no need to compile and build python code.
 This package can be put in any directory.
 Ensure to source the environment.sh before using this package.
 The purpose is to create the necessary environmental variables PYTHONPATH/PATH/TEST_PROJ for current bash sessions to find the python packages/exe scripts/test directory.
 The user need to change these environmental variables to point to their correct ART_data_analyzer package and the dir to ART data on their machine

+After the user source environment.sh, the user can use the art_data exe to parse the command line arguments of user input to run all functions of this package.
+To see a list of options, type in terminal art_data -h, It will prompt all available optional arguments that can use for various functions of the python package to analyze the art_data.
+The user can use art_data —-desc to see how to run various optional arguments.

+More options will be implemented in art_data, in order to achieve the following goal.

+“Art is never finished, only abandoned.”

+The long term goal of this ART_data_analyzer package would be integrated into a bigger package that establish a true multiscale and multiphysics framework (with the option of being multi-stage machine learning to simplify complex physics details at each length scale for the purpose of minimizing computational cost for accelerating rational material design without losing the multi-scale physics picture) for at least the material design of metallic glass community, by integrating LAMMPS (already has a nice python wrapper), ART (which need a python wrapper), ART_data_analyzer(data processing by machine learning, maybe incorporating some features of data processing and visualization software Ovito by its python wrapper), Materials project python API pymatgen to query some materials properties data, 3D STZ dynamics.

+The following sections is written in early development stage to record some nice design principles and can be skipped if necessary

 How to use the package as a user work flow?
 Though we say this is a data analysis package, the data here simply means ART raw data.
 To  obtain useful information from these atomistic simulation raw data, we need to perform the following steps: